 Do you want to learn how to sing but aren’t sure how to start?
 The good news is that, to an extent, you can learn to be a decent vocalist.
 And if you already sing, you might be interested in doing what you can to expand your range.

 If so, try checking out Singorama.
-This remarkable program--which you can get online--features expertly-designed lessons, exercises, and more.
-Included studio software lets you record practice sessions to assess your progress, and there's even a module to introduce you to songwriting.
+This remarkable online program has many features like expertly-designed lessons, exercises, and more.
+It Includes studio software that lets you record practice sessions to assess your progress, and there’s even a module to introduce you to songwriting.

 But is this course all it’s cracked up to be?
 In this review, I’ll take you through key features, benefits, and more to help you decide if this unique program is right for you.